hythm7/Z/README.md

 Overview
 =======
-The main cipher window consist of the cipher symbols, with each transpositions the grams count ( uni-grams, bi-grams, tri-grams, ... and so on, if any ) will be printed to the status bar.
+The main cipher window consist of the cipher symbols, with each transposition, the grams count ( uni-grams, bi-grams, tri-grams, ... and so on, if any ) will be printed to the status bar.

 If you are familiar with `vi`, working with `Z` should be easy, as `Z` mimics some of `vi` commands. like visual mode for selection , copy/paste, replace (or decipher symbol).
 Mouse works as well.